WesSparzak/adeptautomotive/README.md

 # Adept Automotive

+### Note ###
+I have not gone through my readme and updated some nomenclature since adapting to my new repo.
+Some naming conventions may not match up.

 AdeptAutomotive is an application I have created with my teammate for managing the aspects of an automobile dealership.
 It manages the inventory, automobile sales, and automobile services.

 Team: